sequana/sequana_pipetools/README.rst

 Version   Description
 ========= ====================================================================
-0.5.2     * add TrimmingOptions class intended at replacing CutadaptOptions 0.5.1     * fix typo
+0.5.2     * add TrimmingOptions class intended at replacing CutadaptOptions
+          * to avoid extra spaces, add '-o nospace' in all completion files 0.5.1     * fix typo
 0.5.0     * add new module called error to be added in onerror sections of all
             pipelines.
 Usual test update.
 Pin to stable version